 All three types of bursa are susceptible to bursitis.

 - Healthy bursae are thin.
 For example, in the shoulder, a healthy bursa is typically less than 1 mm thick.3 The patella bursa in the knee is about 3 mm thick.4 The exact thickness and width of a bursa depends on the person and its location in the body.

-- Some bursae are present at birth and others develop later as the result of frequent friction.
-For example, most people develop a bursa in the elbow called the olecranon bursa sometime after age 7.2
+- Some bursae are present at birth and others develop later.
+For example, most people develop a superficial bursa in the elbow, called the olecranon bursa, sometime after age 7.5

-The thin synovial membrane is semi-permeable - meaning certain materials can flow in and out of it.
-For example, an injury can cause a bursa to temporarily fill with blood.
+- A bursa’s synovial membrane is semi-permeable, meaning certain materials can flow in and out of it.
+For example, it is possible for blood cells or bacteria to enter the bursal sac.

 Bursa and Bursitis

-Bursitis is most common in the shoulder, elbow, knee and hip but can also be present in the ankle, big toe, buttock and wrist.
-The hallmark symptom of bursitis is localized swelling at the joint (although hip bursitis is an exception to this).
+Bursitis is common in the hip, shoulder, knee and elbow.
+It can also develop at the back of the back of the ankle and other joints.
+The hallmark symptom of bursitis is localized swelling at the joint (hip bursitis is an exception and may not produce visible swelling).

 Distinguishing between aseptic and septic bursitis can be difficult.
 Septic bursitis requires prompt medical treatment.